 Prepared by: Jo Kear

 Job Title/Role: Director of Higher Education

 Ref.
 No.: Date of this version: 01/09/2023

 Q/P 226 Review date: 31/07/2024 (Subject to any legislative changes)

 Upload to College we bsite?
 Yes

-Upload to e-Campus? ?
+Upload to e-Campus?
 Yes

 Approved by: SGS Further Education Corporation

 Date: Click or tap to enter a date.

-Please contact the Human Resources Department
+If you would like this document in an alternate format Please contact the Human Resources Department